 It was the title of guestblogger Colin Powell’s Reiki facebook page that first caught my eye — Reiki Pure and Simple — as I had originally chosen a similar title for my book (changed by the publisher to REIKI: A Comprehensive Guide).
-We connected online and in webinars, and met for dinner when I taught the Medical Reiki seminar in London.
-Colin has been researching the Japanese origins of our practice, and I invited him to share his perspective with us. –
+We connected online and in webinars, and met for dinner when I taught the Reiki and Medicine seminar in London.
+Colin has been researching the Japanese origins of our practice, and I invited him to share his perspective with us. —

 EVOLUTION of the TERM REIKI in JAPANESE